Monarch, chiefs, others docked over threat to life, breach of peace

 However, their counsel pleaded with the court to release them to him and pledged to present them in court on the appropriate date, saying one of them is his uncle.

-Olayemi then annulled her earlier ruling and granted the accused bail on the ground that their counsel write an undertaken addressed to the court.
+Olayemi then annulled her earlier ruling and granted the accused bail on the ground that their counsel writes an undertaken addressed to the court.